Emmonsaspis

-Emmonsaspis is a fossil that was found in the Cambrian-age Parker Slate of Vermont in the late 19th century.
+Emmonsaspis is a Cambrian chordate, and its fossils were found in the Cambrian-age Parker Slate of Vermont in the late 19th century.

 Description

-Emmonsaspis is described as a tadpole or worm-like animal.
-No trace of a spinal cord is present.
+Emmonsaspis is a chordate related to Metaspriggina and Nuucichthys.
+It grew to roughly 4.5 cm in length and probably fed on plankton in the water column.
+No trace of a spinal cord is present, although roughly 50 myomeres can be seen in the fossils.
+It had large eyes and a large organ behind its branchial chamber, probably a liver.

 There are two species: Emmonaspis worthanella and Emmonaspis cambriensis (Walcott(?)
 1886(?)
 1911(?)).

 E. cambrensis has been described as a graptolite, a chordate, an arthropod and as a frond-like organism.

 Affinities

 It was interpreted by paleontologist C. D. Walcott in 1911 as a polychaete worm.
-Although some paleontologists regard it as an early chordate allied with Pikaia et al., Conway Morris suggested in 1993 that it might be a Cambrian descendant of the Vendian form Pteridinium, and a frondose morphology is the current vogue.
+Although some paleontologists regarded it as an early chordate allied with Pikaia et al., Conway Morris suggested in 1993 that it might be a Cambrian descendant of the Vendian form Pteridinium, and a frondose morphology was accepted, until a 2024 study found Emmonsaspis to be in a polytomy with Metaspriggina and Nuucichthys as a stem-group vertebrate.